 M.B.
 McLatchey is a poet and writer living, writing, and teaching in Florida.
-She is a Professor of Humanities at Embry-Riddle Aeronautical University, Chancellor for the Florida State Poets Association, Poet Laureate of Florida's Volusia County, Arts & Wellness Ambassador for the Atlantic Center for the Arts, and U.S. Ambassador to the HundrED global foundation for innovation in education, and poetry reader for the Miami based journal SWWIM, and author of six books.
+She is a Professor of Humanities at Embry-Riddle Aeronautical University, Chancellor for the Florida State Poets Association, Poet Laureate of Florida's Volusia County, Arts & Wellness Ambassador for the Atlantic Center for the Arts, U.S. Ambassador to the HundrED global foundation for innovation in education, and poetry reader for the Miami based journal SWWIM, and author of six books.